 Thanks to Kat Albrecht and the Missing Animal Response Network for permission to use the following excellent material from her book, “Pet Tracker: The Amazing Story of Rachel the K9 Pet Detective” and her web site www.missinganimalresponse.com.

-Lost Dog Behavior
+A Simple Guide to Lost and Stray Dog Behavior

 Be sure to search all animal shelters (there may be more than one) within your area.
 It is difficult to predict how far lost dogs will travel because there are just too many variables.
 The distance that a lost dog will travel depends upon its individual temperament, the environment (terrain and weather), and the circumstances surrounding the disappearance.
 The question to ask when searching for a missing dog is “Who has my dog?”
 One complicating factor with lost dogs is that people who pick up stray dogs often transport them out of the immediate search area.
 Because a large amount of lost dogs end up in foster homes and rescue adoption programs, you should contact all rescue groups and breed rescue groups within your area (Use a search engine and the keywords “animal rescue groups near [your city]”) Animal shelters and dog rescue groups are a high probability search area for a lost dog.